shirazkn/shirazkn.github.io/content/posts/cat_theory_1.md

 For e.g., if $X$ and $Y$ are vector spaces and $M$ is the linear transformation that takes $X$ to $Y$, then the first bullet point is saying that $ M I_X = M = I_Y M$, where $I_X$ corresponds to the identity matrix of the vector space $X$ (note that $I_X$ and $I_Y$ may have different dimensions as matrices!).
 Similarly, the second bullet point is just stipulating the associativity of matrix multiplication, which we are so used to that we take it for granted.
 The order in which we compose arrows (that are composable) does not matter.

-In the two examples we gave earlier, *logic* and *sets*, we only introduced one type of morphism each: $\Rightarrow$ and $\subseteq$, respectively.
+In the two examples we gave earlier, *logic* and *sets*, we introduced the morphisms $\Rightarrow$ and $\subseteq$, respectively.
 Since $\textbf A \Rightarrow \textbf A$ and $A\subseteq A$, we *do* have identity morphisms (arrows from the object to itself) at each object.
 Similarly, if the objects are numbers, then $\leq$ is another morphism that serves both as an identity as well as a relationship between two distinct numbers.
 At the same time, $<$ would not work as an identity morphism, as it is not true that a number is $<$ itself.

 Observe that we are in the business of 'swapping out' morphisms and not just objects.